Steward: “Cocktail before dinner?”

 Thornhill: “Yes, I’ll have a Gibson.”

 So begins one of Alfred Hitchcock’s most amusing scenes, the famous club car seduction scene between Cary Grant’s Roger Thornhill and Eva Marie Saint’s Eve Kendall in North by Northwest.
 Seduction isn’t really the right word; it’s more of a pickup scene between two people who don’t seem to be in the habit of resisting.
-Grant’s Thornhill seems the type to always have his motor running, but it’s clearly Eve who’s shifting the gears.
+Grant’s Thornhill seems the type to always have his motor running; clearly, it’s Eve who’s shifting the gears.

 The Gibson Cocktail also fuels a plastered Margo Channing in All About Eve.
 Bette Davis’s Margo describes herself as a “Gibson Girl;” her drink’s starring scene is at the party that inspires Davis’s immortal line, “Fasten your seatbelts, it’s going to be a bumpy night.”